-Scattered afternoon showers
+Scattered Afternoon Showers

 Dauphin Island, AL

 MOBILE, Ala.
 (WKRG)- Good Afternoon Gulf Coast!
-We are starting to see overcast skies across our region.
-There is a 40% chance of seeing rain today with scattered showers in the forecast.
-Highs will be in the upper 50s and low 60s this afternoon.
+We are seeing scattered showers across our region this afternoon.
+Overall there is a 50% chance of rain today with highs in the mid 70s.

-We are not expecting many thunderstorms or severe weather.
-The rain will most likely be light in nature.
-After the rain moves out tomorrow night, next week will be cooler and drier with lows in the 30’s and 40’s and highs in the 50’s and 60’s.
-You will be able to put that umbrella away because there will be plenty of sunshine!
+An isolated storm will be possible, but no severe weather is expected at this time.
+Another batch of rain will likely move through late Sunday into Monday morning.
+Temperatures will cool off for the start of next week.
+Highs will hover near 60.

+Another push of cool air is forecast to arrive for the back half of next week.
+Lows may flirt with the freezing mark with highs in the 50s.